Harmek/HKRewind/README.md

 ![Screenshot](Screenshot.png "HKRewind")

-HKRewind features a UIGestureRecognizer subclass and a HUD view that help you implement a rewind gesture à la [Paper by Fifty-Three](http://www.fiftythree.com/paper).
+HKRewind features a [UIGestureRecognizer](http://developer.apple.com/library/ios/#documentation/uikit/reference/UIGestureRecognizer_Class/Reference/Reference.html) subclass and a HUD view that help you implement a rewind gesture à la [Paper by Fifty-Three](http://www.fiftythree.com/paper).

 How to use it
 -------------

 1. Use [CocoaPods](http://www.cocoapods.org) by adding *pod 'HKRewind'* in your Podfile.
 2. Manually:
+  * Clone [HKCircularProgressView](https://github.com/Harmek/HKCircularProgressView) (version 1.1.0) and import its files.
   * Clone this repository
   * Copy HKRewindGestureRecognizer, HKRewindView, HKArcPoints, HKGeometryHelpers, HKRewindHUD files (.h, .m and .mm) into your project.